Day & Night in Lamai - Koh Samui Guides

 Lamai Beach

 Lamai Beach runs about 4.5 kilometres along Samui's southeast coast, making it one of the island's longest.
 The sand is golden and slightly coarser than Chaweng's; the longer shoreline naturally distributes visitors so the beach feels less crowded than its neighbour.
 Swimming is excellent through the high season (December to March), with intermediate snorkelling at the rocky northern end.
-Beach sports are a Lamai signature: volleyball, paddleboarding, and the occasional frisbee match in front of the larger resorts.
+Beach sports are a Lamai signature: volleyball, paddleboarding, and the occasional game of frisbee in front of the larger resorts.
 At the southern tip of the beach, Hin Ta and Hin Yai (Grandfather and Grandmother Rocks) sit on the shoreline; together they are one of the island's most-visited natural landmarks.
 The Sunday Walking Street market behind the central beach road runs from late afternoon to mid-evening: street food, crafts, live music, and the busiest crowd Lamai sees in a typical week.

 • About 4.5km long, golden sand, east-facing